Chevrolet Suburban: Accolades

 The 2015 Suburban was ranked third among the top affordable SUVs and fifth among affordable SUVs with 3-row seats by U.S. News & World Report, and was among the finalists in Motor Trend's SUV of the year for 2015.
 It also received a 2015 MotorWeek Drivers' Choice Award for best large SUV, while Consumer Reports ranked the Suburban as the best SUV with a third row seat, topping its competitors in this category.

 The Chevrolet Suburban took third place behind the Tahoe and GMC Yukon in the 2016 J.D.
 Power Vehicle Dependability Study among full-size SUVs, based on responses from owners of the vehicles.

 Good Housekeeping named the 2018 Suburban the "Best New Car of Year 2018" in the Large SUV category.
-In its review of the vehicle from GH and its reason for the decision to award the SUV: "Whether you're bringing the whole soccer team home or moving kids into college, it's a larger-than-life workhorse that can handle your crew and all their stuff."

 Consumer Reports added the 2018 Suburban to their recommended list due to high owner satisfaction scores.

 The Suburban was given a Hollywood Walk of Fame star on December 5, 2019, one of two inanimate objects to be awarded such (Disneyland being the other), for its frequent appearances in film and television.
 Because city regulations prohibit placing corporate names on public sidewalks including the Walk of Fame, the star was instead placed in an area adjacent to the Walk of Fame.